 If Use current map extent is checked, only the features visible within the current map extent will be analyzed.
 If unchecked, all features in both the target layer and the join layer will be analyzed, even if they are outside the current map extent.

-Store results as a hosted feature layer view allows the data to stay up-to-date as the source data changes.
+Create results as hosted feature layer view allows the data to stay up-to-date as the source data changes.
 Hosted feature layer views containing joins will be read-only and do not consume credits for analysis and storage.
-Storing results as a hosted feature layer view is only available if a Join one to one operation is specified.
+Creating results as a hosted feature layer view is only available for attribute joins.
 If statistics are included as part of the output, the hosted feature layer view will contain an extra table layer in the view with the statistics.
 Additionally when storing results as a hosted feature layer view Use current map extent is unavailable.

 Click Show Credits before you run your analysis to check how many credits will be consumed.